Jelon455/stairs-climbing-robot/README.md

 The distance sensor and touch sensor should also be connected to the appropriate ports.

-## Mechanilac design
+## Mechanical design
 1. The robot consists of two main parts:
     - The chassis - it has two wheels, one LEGO motor is attached to it along with a controller, batteries, and an additional load of 1 kg in the form of a steel rod.
-    - The crawler - it is attached by two bolts to the chassis, it is movable and positioned within the chassis using guides.
+    - The crawler - is attached by two bolts to the chassis, it is movable and positioned within the chassis using guides.
 It contains the crawler drive and one pair of wheels.

 <img src="front_robot.jpg"  width="400"/>
 <img src="left_robot.jpg"  width="400"/>

-2. The pivot point created using bolts attached to the crawler track and a fixed structure.
+2. The pivot point was created using bolts attached to the crawler track and a fixed structure.
 <img src="pivot_point.jpg"  width="400"/>

 ## Functionality